 Editor's Note:Kristen Gardiner, CPST

 - Sweating is okay!
 So long as they don’t show signs of overheating.
 If your baby seems hot and they’re sweating then that’s okay.
 Sweating is the body’s natural response to regulating body temperature.

 Sun protection doesn’t just come in a bottle.
 There are a few different ways you can block the sun from heating the car interior too much.
 Each come with their own advantages, but they’re all valid options to consider:

 Window tinting isn’t only beneficial in giving drivers and passengers more privacy.
-It can also block out harmful UV rays and keep your car’s interior temperature cooler as well.
-To top it off, tinted window can also prevent shattering glass in the event of an accident (source).
+It can also block some of the harmful UV rays and keep your car’s interior temperature cooler as well.
+To top it off, a tinted window can also prevent shattered glass from flying inside of your car in the event of an accident (source).

 Tinting may even reduce the temperature inside your car by up to 70 percent.
 Remember, though, that there are laws in place.
 If you do decide to tint your windows, find out your state’s laws regarding window tint (source).

 These are really nice when you’re out and about and your car is parked in a sunny area or your driveway isn’t shaded.
 There are a few different types of reflective sunshades:

 - Accordion-style: They simply fold open like an accordion and are placed on the front windshield.
 The reflective surface reflects the sun rays outward and reduces interior temperatures.

 - Mesh sunshades: These go on the side windows and can help block the sun while you’re driving.
 While these are nice for keeping the bright sun out of eyeballs, they can make the view out of the window pretty dark.
 This can cause difficulty for the driver if they need to back out of a parking space or change lanes.